Skip to content

 Port forwarding works from FreeBSD jail

-So: port forwarding works for external clients and for container-to-container via the host IP.
-It fails from the host to itself.
-For a real deployment where external clients hit the host, this is fine.
-For local testing, use the container’s IP directly.
+Port forwarding works for external clients and for container-to-container traffic through the host IP.
+It fails from the host to itself, so for local testing the container IP is simpler.

-dnsmasq IS available as a FreeBSD package.
-The dnsname plugin could theoretically be built from source (github.com/containers/dnsname).
-I didn’t go down that path because the dnsname plugin is being deprecated upstream along with the rest of CNI in favor of Netavark/Aardvark-dns, and Netavark doesn’t support FreeBSD.
-Building a dependency on a deprecated plugin seemed like the wrong investment.
+dnsmasq is available as a FreeBSD package, and the dnsname plugin could theoretically be built from source (github.com/containers/dnsname).
+I did not go down that path because the whole CNI stack is being deprecated upstream in favor of Netavark and Aardvark-dns, and Netavark does not support FreeBSD.

 Workaround: –add-host